Roundworms in Dogs

 Can You See Roundworms in Dog Poop?

 Occasionally, dogs will defecate adult roundworms.
 Adult roundworms are visible when they come up in feces (or vomit), but it is rare to see them.
 They look like long white strands of cooked spaghetti.
 More commonly, there are microscopic roundworm eggs in the feces of infected dogs.
-More rarely dogs, especially puppies, will vomit roundworms.
+Rarely dogs will vomit roundworms, but this occurs more frequently in puppies than adult dogs.
 This happens because of the migration of the adult roundworm into the intestinal tract from the lungs as part of its normal life cycle.

 Roundworm Treatment for Dogs